Hirakawa-tenmangu Shrine 平河天満宮

 Nearby Hirakawatenmangu Shrine is the National Theater of Japan (4 minutes' walk) and the Supreme Court of Japan, both of which are beautiful in spring with cherry blossom.
 The Hanzomon Gate of the Imperial Palace Tokyo is about 6 minutes' walk (Note that access to the Imperial Palace grounds is not possible from the Hanzomon Gate).
 Just north of the Hanzomon Gate is Chidorigafuchi Park (and, somewhat further north, Chidorigafuchi National Cemetery), flanking the moat of the Imperial Palace.
 Across from the Park, about 9 minutes walk from the Shrine, is the British Embassy.

-The surrounding Hirakawacho and Kojimachi districts are mainly office districts, but with a full of cafes and restaurants offering a huge range of dining experiences for every budget.
+The surrounding Hirakawacho and Kojimachi districts are mainly office districts, but full of cafes and restaurants offering a huge range of dining experiences for every budget.

 Map of Hirakawatenmangu Shrine